Karen Vardanyan: Charity

-Vardanyan implements various charitable projects: large-scale program of financial assistance to the medical institutions, population reproduction and environmental programs, socially disadvantaged families, families with the children with disabilities, orphanages, etc.
+Karen Vardanyan implements various charitable projects: large-scale program of financial assistance to the medical institutions, population reproduction and environmental programs, socially disadvantaged families, families with the children with disabilities, orphanages, etc.

-In 2015 Vardanyan and Mikael Vardanyan completed the construction of the Saint Thaddeus Church in Masis, undertaken with the finаncing of their father Hrant Vardanyan.
+In 2015 Karen Vardanyan and Mikael Vardanyan completed the construction of the Saint Thaddeus Church in Masis, undertaken with the finаncing of their father Hrant Vardanyan.

 With financing from Karen and Mikayel Vardanyan, as well as according to Karen Vardanyan's design project and under his direct supervision, Yerevan 2800th Anniversary Park was built in 2019.
 The Vardanian Family Charity Foundation will also cover the expenses of the full care and maintenance of the park for the next 99 years.

 Personal life

 Vardanyan is married, has three sons, and lives in Yerevan.